Which of the following compounds is the strongest acid? | Channels for Pearson+

 1

-Consider the molecular structure and stability of the conjugate base: Strong acids have weak conjugate bases.
-Evaluate the stability of the conjugate base formed after the acid donates a proton.

-Evaluate the electronegativity and bond strength: In hydrochloric acid (HCl), the bond between hydrogen and chlorine is highly polar due to chlorine's high electronegativity, making it easier for HCl to donate a proton.

-Compare the acidity of the given compounds: Hydrochloric acid (HCl) is a strong acid, while water (H2O), phenol (C6H5OH), and acetic acid (CH3COOH) are weaker acids.
-HCl dissociates completely in water, indicating strong acidity.
+Identify the nature of each compound: Hydrochloric acid (HCl) is a strong acid, ammonia (NH3) is a weak base, water (H2O) is neutral, and acetic acid (CH3COOH) is a weak acid.

-Consider the pKa values: The pKa value is a measure of acid strength.
-Lower pKa values indicate stronger acids.
-Hydrochloric acid has a very low pKa compared to water, phenol, and acetic acid, confirming its status as the strongest acid among the options.
+Understand the concept of acid strength: Strong acids completely dissociate in water, releasing more hydrogen ions (H⁺), while weak acids only partially dissociate.

+Compare the dissociation of each compound: HCl dissociates completely in water, while CH3COOH only partially dissociates, making HCl a stronger acid.

 Watch next